Wazy362/CampgroundsPt2/README.md

-# Android Lab 4 - *Campgrounds*
+# Android Lab 5 - *CampgroundsPt2*

 Submitted by: **Abdelrahman**

-**Campgrounds** is an Android app that displays national parks with images, location, title, and description information
+**CampgroundsPt2** is an Android app that displays national parks with images, location, title, and description information.
+It also adds the functionality of fetching data from local database.

 Time spent: **3.5** hours spent in total